chipsalliance/Caliptra/doc/Caliptra.md

 4. SoC follows the mailbox protocol and pushes Caliptra FW into the mailbox.
 5. Caliptra’s mailbox HW  asserts an interrupt to the uController after the GO is written, per mailbox protocol.
 See [Mailbox](#mailbox) for specifics.
 6. After Caliptra’s FW is authenticated and loaded into ICCM, uController asserts READY\_FOR\_RTFLOWS wire.
 See the [Caliptra ROM specification](https://github.com/chipsalliance/caliptra-sw/blob/main/rom/dev/README.md) for specific information on security flows that occur within this step (for example, DICE).

-## SOC FW Authentication flows

-Caliptra provides FW authentication and measurement capture service to the SOC.

-1. SOC logic (ROM or HW or FW \[depending on the context of the flow\]) provides the SOC FW hash manifest for authentication.
-SOC hash manifest is signed using the same key as the Caliptra FW.
-Format of the SOC hash manifest contains global meta data of “Impactless” field, “FWID” and the “Associated Hash”.
-Refer to [Caliptra ROM specification](https://github.com/chipsalliance/caliptra-sw/blob/main/rom/dev/README.md) and [Caliptra Runtime specification](https://github.com/chipsalliance/caliptra-sw/blob/main/runtime/README.md) for more details.
-2. For SOC FW/Configuration that requires verification, there are two options:
-    1. SOC logic uses the Caliptra provided SHA384 HW API to stream the FW while copying the same to the appropriate destination; SOC logic will write the “FW ID” and send a FW authentication request mailbox command.
-    2. SOC logic can directly report the measurement.
-SOC logic will write the “FW ID”, Measurement and send a FW measurement mailbox command.
-3. Caliptra RT FW will use the FW ID and the associated hash in the SOC FW Hash Manifest.
-Caliptra RT FW compares them against the hash of the last streamed FW hash from the internal register when Step 2.1 was executed or the measurement reported in Step 2.2.
-If they match, Caliptra will capture this hash to extend the appropriate measurement/PCR and report SUCCESS of the mailbox command.
-4. SOC logic will take appropriate action for the FW that was copied to the destination (eg. set execute/mark FW valid for an embedded controller to use it) etc.
-5. Steps 1 through 4 can be used for the next set of FWs that would be loading.

-Notes:

-* Anytime a new SOC FW hash manifest gets loaded (eg. SOC impactless update flows use model), Caliptra will do the comparison against the new hash manifest.
-* Since it’s only a hash comparison, this speeds up the boot flows considerably.
-* It is recommended that step 2.1 is used for SOC implementations.
-If Step 2.2 is used, then the required ROM/FW/logic code should be made transparent through OCP required supply-chain audit channels.

 ## Boot Media Integrated